-- When I am ready to use the frosting, I scoop what I need into a glass measuring cup and color.
+- When you are ready to use the frosting, scoop what you need into a glass measuring cup and color.
 It is best to do all of what you need for a certain color at one time so that it is consistent, it will be nearly impossible to match the color later.
 If you want to outline and flood, you'll want to adjust the whole thing (by adding a drop of water at a time) to your outline consistency.
 Take out what you want for outlining, then continue to thin what is left until you have your desired flood consistency.
 Be sure to add slowly, it's hard to fix if you've added to much.

 - Repeat step six for all of your colors and go to work frosting!

 *Make sure your flavorings don't contain oil.
 We usually use a mix of vanilla and lemon or almond.

 Some people swear by adding corn syrup.
 I have done it both ways and don't see much of a difference.
 So whether or not I add it to a batch mostly has to do with if I have some on hand and if I think of it.